 The Peer Network provides dispute resolution services using current and former municipal leaders who have proven success resolving inter-municipal disputes.
 This unique service guides municipal leaders to help themselves in areas of dispute and to find successful, win-win outcomes.

-In 2004, the AAMDC recognized that unresolved or poorly-resolved conflicts could be both costly and frustrating, and potentially lead to bad inter-municipal relations.
+In 2004, RMA recognized that unresolved or poorly-resolved conflicts could be costly and frustrating, and potentially compromise both internal council relationships and intermunicipal collaboration.
 The association’s Council Conflict Resolution Committee saw the enormous challenge municipalities face finding consensus among diverse groups.
 The committee recommended seeking the support of Alberta Municipal Affairs’ Dispute Resolution Initiative.
 Together, the association and the government could “establish a group of respected…[officials to] provide advice and support to their peers in resolving conflict.”

-Eventually, the AAMDC and Municipal Affairs partnered with AUMA, ARMAA and LGAA to form the Peer Network.
-The AAMDC formally announced the Peer Network at its Spring 2004 Convention.
+Eventually, RMA and Municipal Affairs partnered with AUMA, ARMAA and LGAA to form the Peer Network.
+RMA formally announced the Peer Network at its Spring 2004 Convention.
 Peer Network’s experienced leaders would offer free advice, alternatives and short-term conflict resolution assistance.

 - Issue resolution at the local level